Med-Taha-Yassine-Arfaoui/PI-System-Network-Project-TechSolutions/README.md

 ## 📬 How to Explore

 1. Download the [PDF report](Final_Documentation.pdf)
-2. Check `screenshots/` folder for all figures
-3. Look at `configs/` for router & Linux configuration files
+2. Look at `configs/` for router & Linux configuration files

 ---